JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

         3. Write to a json file a dictionary mapping a searched term to its frequency.
         4. Open the json file into Python for analysis.

+* Actually, I will just write everything in Python, but using the SpaCy library, which is C optimized.

+* Should I even combine all the reviews together?
+I probably shouldn't because there's information in each reviews that are different.
+For example, the ratings and time of the rating.

 # Data Structures